Israel and the Occupied Palestinian Territory

 • Violence, attacks, mass arrests and likely forcible transfer in the Occupied West Bank.

-• Institutionalized systematic racial oppression and discrimination against Palestinians amidst perpetual occupation amounting to de facto and illegal annexation of Palestinian land.
+• Institutionalized systematic racial oppression and discrimination against Palestinians and the de facto and illegal annexation of Palestinian land.

 NECESSARY ACTION:

-Root causes of cycles of violence and atrocities must also be addressed.
+The root causes of violence and atrocities must also be addressed.
 Israel must lift its blockade on Gaza and cease illegal settlement-related activity and apartheid policies.
-It should also end the occupation of Palestinian territory and collective punishment of Palestinians.
+Israel should also end the occupation of Palestinian territory and collective punishment of Palestinians.
 All parties should work toward a sustainable political solution consistent with international law and various UNSC resolutions.

 GET INVOLVED